DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2021-06-03-placement-schools-and-training-centres.md

 - [boosting HEI courses](/find-teacher-training/search-results-locations/) in search results unfairly favoured one type of provider

-- [travel areas](/find-teacher-training/searching-by-location/#a-new-approach) didn’t align with providers’ understanding of where they offer placements
+- [travel areas](/find-teacher-training/searching-by-location/#a-new-approach) did not align with providers’ understanding of where they offer placements

 - [showing contextual guidance](/find-teacher-training/searching-by-location/#improving-guidance) explaining how school placements work did not reflect individual provider working methods